To all our Kindergarten Parents: Welcome to Coleman School!

 A: Students should be picked up at the southeast exit (Dundee Ave - Door #8) or Door #1 (parking lot).
 Those riding buses/daycare vans will exit from Door #3.
-Coleman does offer a childcare program (SAFE program) at Coleman which does provide before or afterschool care for students who are registered for the program.
+Coleman does offer a childcare program (Boys & Girls Club) at Coleman which does provide afterschool care for students who are registered for the program.

 If your child rides the school bus, you must pick up your child at the designated bus stop.
 Each child will be required to wear a bus tag each day, with the names of those allowed to pick up on the back of the tag.
 Any student not being picked up at the bus stop will be returned safely to the school for pick up there.